Dear Ms. Vicki,

 Diagnoses are not final.
 The special education chairperson would be able to give you guidance in this matter.

-In the school's defense, when a child is off-task, teachers know this will affect a child’s academic performance.
-As a result, they try to remedy the problem so a child won’t suffer academically.
+In the school's defense, when a child is off-task, teachers know this will affect his or her academic performance.
+As a result, they try to remedy the problem so the child won't suffer academically.

 I agree with your attempt to employ behavioral modification techniques to help your son.
-Many times, these efforts will be successful, but it will take a combined effort from parents and educators for them to work.
+Many times, these efforts will be successful, but it takes a combined effort from parents and educators for them to work.

 There is a lot of research that suggests ADHD is overdiagnosed when other factors may influencing a child’s behavior -- like a young child who is not as mature as other students in a class.

 I think you made the right decision.
 Please let me know what happens.